Merseytravel offers free travel on all buses, trains and Mersey Ferries river crossings for anyone aged 60 or over who lives in Merseyside.

 Find out where your nearest Travel Centre is.

-If you receive Universal credit, you will not be charged the fee and you can apply online.
+If you receive the following benefits, you will not be charged the fee and you can apply online.

-You cannot apply online if you do not receive Universal Credit.
+You cannot apply online if you do not receive these benefits.
 You must call into a Merseytravel Centre

 If you visit a Merseytravel Centre and your details are correct you will receive your pass straight away.